 Q: What happens after I leave?

 A: Staff will take the patient up to the Addictions Treatment Center (ATC).
-Your loved one will then meet with a psychiatrist and an addictions counselor to complete intake assessments.
+Your loved one will then meet with a psychiatrist and an addictions counselor to complete intake assessment.
 The patient will meet with nursing staff for initial vital signs and a nursing assessment.
-Staff will search the patient’s belongings and personal items as a way to maintain safety.
+Staff will search the patient's belongings and personal items as a way to maintain safety.
 Items such as cell phones and personal electronic equipment will typically be removed and locked up, unless an order is written by the physician.
 The patient will then receive a tour of the unit and will spend time with their assigned staff, reviewing orientation material.
+If insurance is involved in the payment of treatment, your loved one's length of stay will likely be unknown on this first day.
+Once the ATC receives notice of a potential length of stay (typically within 24-48 hours of admission), the patient will be notified, and they may notify you at this time.

 Q: What is a day like for my loved one?

 A: On weekdays, the mornings consist of breakfast and a 3-hour group therapy session.
 Following this, the patients eat lunch and attend various therapy modalities (expressive therapy, meditation/mindfulness, yoga, drum, adventure group, family group).
-At 4:00pm, patients work on their homework assignments and engage in various RN-led groups (i.e. SMART Goals, Stress Management, Skills Before Pills).
-Next is leisure group at 5:00pm followed by dinner at 5:40pm.
-We end our day with exercise, recreation and time for homework until 10:00pm.
-Patients are expected to have “lights out” at 11:00pm nightly.
+At 4:00 PM, patients attend a group led by the ATC nurse, focusing on stress management, goal-setting, sleep hygiene, and/or coping skills.
+Patients engage in leisure group at 5:00 PM until dinner at 5:40 PM.
+Patients may work on their homework assignments after dinner, with exercise/recreation following this until 10:00 PM.
+Patients are expected to have "lights out" at 11:00 PM nightly.

-Weekends consist of meals, group therapy (psychoeducational group, spirituality group, health promotion group), exercise/recreation, treatment videos, visitation/phone calls, homework, leisure group, 12-step meetings and an optional church service.
+Weekends consist of meals, group therapy, exercise/recreation, psycho-educational videos, treatment-related videos, visitation/phone calls, homework, leisure group, an AA meeting, and a spirituality group.

 Q: May I call and speak to my loved one?

-A: Patients are allowed 10 minute phone calls each Sunday from 4:00 pm-7:00 pm and Wednesday from 4:00 pm-7:30 pm.
-Phone calls must be pre-approved by staff and remain at staff’s discretion.
+A: Patients are allowed 10-minute phone calls each Sunday from 4:00 PM - 7:00 PM and each Wednesday from 4:00 PM - 7:30 PM.
+Patients are allowed three total phone calls over these two days (Sundays and Wednesdays).
+Phone calls are intentionally limited so that patients are allowed to focus on getting themselves well, rather than worrying about the stressors of the outside world.
+Exceptions may be made by the ATC counselors in certain situations but all phone calls must be pre-approved by staff and remain at staff's discretion.
 When you call, be sure to ask for the Addictions Treatment Center (or ATC).
 Once transferred to the unit, you may ask to speak with staff and/or the patient.
-If at any time you have questions or concerns about your loved one’s care that you would like to discuss with staff, feel free to call.
+If you have questions or concerns about your loved one's care that you would like to discuss with staff, please feel free to call.

 Q: May I visit?